The Sports Law Review: Sweden

 In addition to this, the government has also allocated specific financial packages to the Swedish sports movement (managed and distributed by the Swedish Sports Confederation to the clubs and the special sports federations) to cover financial losses during the initial period of the pandemic.
 The Swedish Sports Confederation has requested a second financial package from the government, covering losses during the period from July to September 2020 (not yet decided upon by the government).

-At the time of writing, all public events and gatherings with more than 50 people are banned.
-This prohibition applies until further notice, and professional sport events will, therefore, be conducted behind closed doors.
-Stakeholders within team sports are producing specific protocols covering the training environment and match operations based on the guidelines and recommendations from the Swedish Health Agency.
-At the time of writing, there is no mandatory covid-19 testing regime in the Swedish professional leagues.
+At the time of writing, the previous severe restrictions on public events and gatherings have been eased to some extent (but still depending on the current covid-19 situation, the number of spectators at the event and how the seating in the venue is organised, etc.).
+Stakeholders within team sports are producing specific protocols covering training environments and match operations based on the guidelines and recommendations from the Swedish Health Agency.
 The Swedish government is closely monitoring developments concerning the pandemic on an ongoing basis and has continuous contact with the responsible public authorities and other countries.

 1 Karl Ole Möller is a partner at Nordia Law.